-The Grade 1 rolled products may be used for the manufacture of chain cables with manufacturer's certificates.
+The Grade 1 rolled products may be used for the manufacture of chain cables with the Manufacturer's Certificates.

 7.1.2.3 The studs shall be made of steel corresponding to that of the chain cable links or from rolled, forged or cast carbon steels.